smart-edge-open/epcforedge/backend/README.md

-1/ Run nginx according to README.md in the  http folder 2/ Before run oamagent, need to set envionment varible as: export LD_LIBRARY_PATH=LD_LIBRARY_PATH:/usr/local/lib/ 3/ Enter into build directory, copy localconfig.json , then run oamagent
+1/ Run nginx according to README.md in the  http folder 2/ Before run oamagent, need to set envionment varible as: export LD_LIBRARY_PATH=LD_LIBRARY_PATH:/usr/local/lib/ 3/ Enter into build directory where oamagent locates, copy localconfig.json into build directory, then run oamagent directly such as
+   ./oamagent &
+   The output log will be in the /var/log/message

 ## Test